If you think you may be a problem drinker, Alcoholics Anonymous can help.

 It cannot fail, those amongst us who do not recovery are those who are unable to be honest with themselves, not others, themselves.

-This shuts the door on any spiritual awakening and keeps the alcoholic sick, for just as long as, he or she, fails to give themselves to this simple program…
+Self deception shuts the door on an awakening and keeps the alcoholic sick, for just as long as he or she fails to give themselves entirely to this simple program”

 If You’re Struggling – Call Someone in AA – Preferably Your Sponsor.